Hierarchical Mixture of Finite Mixtures: Introduction

-Summing up, our methodological contribution is to propose a new family of dependent Bayesian nonparametric priors to set up mixture modeling for analyzing hierarchical data.
+Summing up, our methodological contribution is to propose a new family of dependent Bayesian nonparametric priors designed for analyzing hierarchical data in a mixture setting.
 The proposed model allows to identify random clusters of observations within and between groups.
 We deeply investigate the theoretical properties of the Vec-NIFPP, including the distribution of the random partition, the predictive distribution of the process, and its correlation structure.
 Additionally, we fully characterize the posterior distribution of the Vec-NIFPP.
 On the computational side, two efficient MCMC procedures based on a conditional and a marginal sampler provide inference on the number of clusters, and the clustering structure as well as group-dependent density estimation.
 Both algorithms show improved computational efficiency with respect to common strategies for posterior sampling in hierarchical mixture models.
 The flexibility of the proposed model is illustrated through an extensive simulation study and a real-world application in sport analytics.

-The rest of the paper is organized as follows. \Cref{section:model} introduces the mixture model based on the Vec-NIFPP, defines the local and global clustering, and provides the main distributional results.
-In \Cref{section:VFDP}, the particular case of the Vec-NIFPP with mixing weights following a Dirichlet distribution is described.
-Its marginal and posterior distribution and its predictive representation are studied.
-We present the HMFM in \Cref{section:HMFM}, along with the associated computational strategies.
+The rest of the paper is organized as follows. \Cref{section:HMFM} introduces the HMFM model and defines the local and global clustering. \Cref{section:VecNIFFP} frames the HMFM model in the larger class of mixture models based on the Vec-NIFPP and provides the main distributional results.
+In \Cref{section:HMFM_properties}, we study the marginal, posterior and predictive distributions of the Vec-FDP, along with the hyperpriors choice and the computational strategies.
 The analysis of shot put data is illustrated in \Cref{section:application}.
 A discussion concludes the paper and Supplementary materials complement it.